-When you travel to Peru, the Imperial City and its beautiful Sacred Valley will be two of the highlights to enjoy within the many destinations of Peru.
-In general, the Sacred Valley and Cusco are usually mandatory stops for those looking to visit the Wonder of the World.
-But the magnificent Sacred Valley has many attractions of great historical and anthropological value.
+When you travel to Peru, specifically the Imperial City and its beautiful Sacred Valley will be two of the highlights to enjoy within the many destinations of Peru.
+In general, the Sacred Valley and Cusco are usually mandatory stops for those looking to visit Machu Picchu.
+Also, the magnificent Sacred Valley has many attractions of great historical and anthropological value.
 Therefore, when you think about things to do in Cusco, these two destinations are points that you cannot ignore.
-Among the different places to visit, Pisac ruins are one of the most iconic and representative of the Sacred Valley of the Incas.
+And, among the different places to visit, Pisac ruins are one of the most iconic and representative of the Sacred Valley of the Incas.

-It is often one of the most attractive and important points within the different routes.
-And that is why, together with the travel experts of Machu Travel Peru, we have prepared a small article about the Pisac ruins.
+That is why, together with the travel experts of Machu Travel Peru, we have prepared a small article about this amazing archaeological park.
 Because being able to explore these ruins is something that no one should miss.

-Everything you need to know about the archeological site of Pisac
+Everything you need to know about this awesome archeological site

 - History of Pisac

 - Utility of the Inca citadel

 - The Pisac tour